 CASE: Stainless-steel case measures 35mm (w/o crown) x 38mm.

 BAND: Brown 18mm leather strap, with cream-colored accent stitching and stainless-steel hardware.
 This Chornostop also comes with a dark blue, white, and orange nylon NATO strap, also with stainless-steel hardware.

-MOVEMENT: Original Swiss-manufactured Calibre 865 mechanical movement, with 60-second stopwatch; stopwatch, with its stop-second feature engaged with the press and release of the single pusher at 2 o’clock.
+MOVEMENT: Swiss-manufactured Calibre 865 mechanical movement, with 60-second stopwatch; stopwatch, with its stop-second feature engaged with the press and release of the single pusher at 2 o’clock.
 The only difference between the Speedmaster’s Calibre 861 and Chronostop’s 865 movements were movements destined for Speedmaster watches featured the addition of a 12 hour register and an external antimagnetic dust cover.
 We have performed a full service on this watch.

 CROWN: Omega-signed stainless-steel crown.